Preparing an Estate Property for Sale: A Checklist

 What is a Real Property Report (RPR) and why do I need one?

-A Real Property Report is a legal drawing of your property showing the boundaries and the location of all structures (house, garage, deck, etc.).
+A Real Property Report is a legal drawing of your property as required by official RECA Alberta property report standards for real estate sales.
 In Alberta, a current RPR with a stamp of compliance from the city is required for most home sales.
 It protects the buyer by showing exactly what they are buying and is required by their lender to fund the mortgage.

 Should I be present for showings?